oracle-livelabs/oci/oke-with-agones/5-create-scale-agones-fleet/5-create-scale-agones-fleet.md

     kubectl get gameserver
     ```

-3. To troubleshoot, get the status of a given pod that is NOT running, ideally you should see an Event that says "pod triggered scale-up" and you can skip the next numbered step here.
+3. To inspect, get the status of a given pod that is NOT running.
+Ideally you should see an Event that says "pod triggered scale-up" and you can skip the next numbered step here.
 If you don't see that event the next step should be looked at.

     ```bash
     kubectl describe pod <pod name>